ansys/scade-design-rules/doc/source/rules/traceability/eq_in_eq_set.rst

-.. index:: single: Equation in Equation Set
+.. index:: single: Equation in equation set

 Equation in equation set
 ========================